Please consider supporting this podcast:

 [11:35] Sharon Collier: yeah.

-[11:36] Michelle: So, and I, and I want to be careful to not vilify single men, although it’s a desire,
+[11:36] Michelle: So, I want to be careful to not vilify single men,

 [11:42] Sharon Collier: it is a righteous desire to want to be sealed.
 It really is.

-[11:46] Michelle: Yeah, yeah, I knew that you wouldn’t vilify them.
-I need to be careful not to them, but it’s not, it’s not that men are bad, it’s this idea, this idea, because Men who have been widowed, widowers can easily be sealed again, right?
+[11:46] Michelle: Yeah, it’s not that men are bad, it’s this idea, because Men who have been widowed, widowers can easily be sealed again, right?
 With the free understanding that they will have two wives in the next life.
 Widows, if a man marries a widow.
-Then any children that they have together will be sealed to the first husband, the deceased husband, and he will be left alone without exaltation, but he will be left without any of those blessings in the next life that we believe are necessary for eternal purpose. that that that I’m trying to understanding that that’s our, that’s our problem, OK, so that’s the problem that we face right now.
-So.
-So I think I just want to throw in here how interesting it is to me that I know right now only have 2 members of our top 15, the corner of the 12 and the first presidency, who are widows, who have been widowed, and that’s Um, President Nelson and President Oaks, there may be others.
-I know we’ve had others in the past, but my recollection is, is that Universally.
-Men in those positions when they are widowed, do I say widowed?
-When when their spouse passes away, they marry a single, never been married woman.
-I know that Wendy Nelson
+Then any children that they have together will be sealed to the first husband, the deceased husband, and he will be left alone without exaltation, but he will be left without any of those blessings in the next life that we believe are necessary for eternal purpose. that’s the problem that we face right now.
+So I think I just want to throw in here how interesting it is to me that I know right now only have 2 members of our top 15, the quorum of the 12 and the first presidency, who are widows, who have been widowed, and that’s President Nelson and President Oaks, there may be others.
+I know we’ve had others in the past, but my recollection is that Universally Men in those positions when they are widowed, do I say widowed?
+When their spouse passes away, they marry a single, never been married woman.

-[13:18] Sharon Collier: that and it does seem like a pattern.
-I’ve I’ve never heard that like officially, but I have heard that, yes.
+[13:18] Sharon Collier: it does seem like a pattern.
+I’ve never heard that like officially, but I have heard that, yes.
 I like there’s a list or something.

-[13:27] Michelle: Right, right, that’s how it appears because there are far more.
-Divorced or widowed women, then there are never been married women at, um, at the ages that general authorities would be dating.
-If, if I’m mistaken, that’s my assumption.
+[13:27] Michelle: Right, that’s how it appears because there are far more Divorced or widowed women, then there are never been married women at the ages that general authorities would be dating.
+If I’m mistaken, that’s my assumption.
 I haven’t

 [13:41] Sharon Collier: looked at that but that’s

 [13:42] Michelle: my assumption.
 I would think so.
 That’s my experience.
-And so I know far, far more widowed or divorced women than never married women at, at the, you know, in their 50s, 60s, right, and um 40s, and um.
-It seems to me that somehow being, you know, definitely being a general authority you have more your pick, right?
-Right.
-Oh, and that’s, that’s who they, right, well, that’s who that so that not only is it the The idea that we have been given, but it also is the model that is being set by our leaders.
-And so that’s an interesting, that’s an interesting thing as well, right?
+And so I know far, far more widowed or divorced women than never married women in their 50s, 60s, right, and 40s, and It seems to me that somehow definitely being a general authority you have more your pick, right? so not only is it the The idea that we have been given, but it also is the model that is being set by our leaders.
+And so that’s an interesting thing as well.

-[14:27] Sharon Collier: Um, I, I, I guess I’ve never thought of that aspect of it, you know, because it’s like you said, widowers are kind of appealing out there, you know, lack of baggage and I do know widowers know what a good marriage is, yeah.
-Right.
+[14:27] Sharon Collier: I guess I’ve never thought of that aspect of it, you know, because it’s like you said, widowers are kind of appealing out there, you know, lack of baggage and I do know widowers know what a good marriage is.

-[14:42] Michelle: I have a couple of good friends who are married to widowers and, and, you know, even though they’re like raising their children as their own now, they like they get to step in and become a mother to those children instead of a stepmother, which in some ways is appealing for some women, you know.
-And I mean, they’re angels to to raise these other children, but I would say that it is a In some ways a less fraught situation cause there isn’t the divorce to Oh
+[14:42] Michelle: I have a couple of good friends who are married to widowers and, even though they’re raising their children as their own now, they get to step in and become a mother to those children instead of a stepmother, which in some ways is appealing for some women.
+And I mean, they’re angels to to raise these other children, but I would say that it is In some ways a less fraught situation cause there isn’t the divorce to

 [15:31] Sharon Collier: Yeah, there is a clause.
-Did you know this, that after, like if I remarried after I pass away, then I could be sealed to the next, like, you know, my next husband, they could do that.
+Did you know this, if I remarried after I pass away, then I could be sealed to my next husband, they could do that.

-[15:42] Michelle: So yes, so I want to share a couple of I have to die first.
+[15:42] Michelle: So yes, I have to die first.
 Right.
-So the, so the idea is that after a woman has passed away.
-And I don’t understand.
-I don’t, it’s hard for me to understand the reasoning behind this, but after a woman has passed away, she can be sealed to both of her husbands or however many husbands she was married to, but it has to be after she died.
+So the idea is that after a woman has passed away.
+And I don’t understand. it’s hard for me to understand the reasoning behind this, but after a woman has passed away, she can be sealed to both of her husbands or however many husbands she was married to, but it has to be after she died.
 And with the understanding that she’ll have the option to choose.
-So there still is that someone’s gonna be left out in the cold if we cling to this ideology, to this idea of.
-Well,
+So there still is that someone’s gonna be left out in the cold if we cling to this ideology,

-[16:17] Michelle: I guess that’s the understanding that we, that we, that we have at this point.
+[16:17] Michelle: I guess that’s the understanding that we have at this point.

 [16:58] Sharon Collier: was that long ago, like it was maybe